fireblade95402/Remote-DevContainers-Extras/README.md

 # Remote-DevContainers-Extras
-Extras to show how DevContainers and Codespaces can be used for remote development with resources behind the firewall
+Extras to show how DevContainers and CodeSpaces can be used for remote development with resources behind the firewall

 # Options
 1) Plain and simple use the SSH remote extension in VS Code.
 No code to show in here but worth highlighting as an option.
-2) Codespace with a VPN into the network :smile:
+2) CodeSpace with a VPN into the network :smile:
 3) SSH extension for VS code with a twist.
 Remote host is Linux with Docker installed.
 Run DevContainer on remote host.